UMR7320/HAL-developments/README.md

 # Contents #

+The following tools were developped at [Laboratoire BCL](https://bcl.cnrs.fr):

 - **BCL_collection**: all the files used by the [HAL collection of BCL's laboratory](https://hal.archives-ouvertes.fr/BCL/)

 - **HTML_bibliography_export**: (not yet published) will contain a Python script generating a clean bibliography in HTML format (that can then be copy/pasted in Ms Word for example).
 Example of usage here : http://bcl.unice.fr/hal/biblio.php?q=(collCode_s:BCL)